philamp/jellygrail/README.md

     - Jellygrail log will tell you if it finds the database after Kodi has restarted.
 Only Kodi can create the database.

 > [!CAUTION]
-> Jellygrail is experimental and you should not submit any issues to the XBMC github using Jellygrail as it could disrupt the way Kodi works by dealing with the database directly !
+> Jellygrail is experimental so you should not submit any issues to the XBMC github (Jellygrail disrupts the way Kodi works by dealing with the database directly !)

 - ✨ Almost fully automatized Jellyfin configuration (except login/password) and scan triggering:
   - New items detection for Real-Debrid and local files (with rd_api_py and pyinotify), triggering Jellyfin or PLEX library refresh.
 (Jellyfin can also be disabled if another or no media center used).